 Put away from thee all denials of expression and with thy steeds of the yoking, with Indra for thy charioteer come, O Vayu, in thy car of happy light to the drinking of the Soma wine.

-With Swati we are definitely in the throat chakra, now.* This is the nakshatra chakra dealing with the throat chakra.
+With Swati we are definitely in the throat chakra, now but with a lot of links to the heart chakra.* This is the nakshatra chakra dealing with the throat chakra.
 The wind god Vayu suggests it strongly and his power to scatter like the wind (pradhvamsa shakti).
 What I found more interesting is Swati's association with the Chatak bird (Pied Crested Cuckoo) and how this relates to kechari mudra and the dripping of amrita in the back of the throat.
+Isn't there a curious connection between seed sounds and the fact that birds eat seeds?

 |Chatak bird (Pied Crested Cuckoo)|